 What is the GPA role?

 The General Practice Assistant (GPA) is now an established national role which was created to relieve some of the admin burden from doctors within General Practice.
-After the successful pilots across the Northeast, Cumbria, and Yorkshire, we are now on our fifth year and National Health Service England has further commissioned a fantastic 156 places for 2024/25 which is double the previous year.
+GPs, Practice Managers and Nurses created the framework, with the aim to support a standardised approach to practices upskilling their team.
+After the successful pilots across the Northeast, Cumbria, and Yorkshire, we are now on our sixth year of the GPA programme.

 GPAs support doctors in the smooth running of their surgery by handling the routine administration and some basic clinical duties enabling the doctor to focus on the patient.